Once Upon a Small Town

-Once Upon a Small Town (Korean: 어쩌다 전원일기) is a 2022 South Korean streaming television series directed by Kwon Seok-jang and starring Park Soo-young, Choo Young-woo, Jung Suk-yong and Baek Seong-cheol.
+Once Upon a Small Town (Korean: 어쩌다 전원일기) is a 2022 South Korean streaming television series directed by Kwon Seok-jang and starring Park Soo-young, Choo Young-woo, Jung Suk-yong and Baek Sung-chul.
 Adapted from a web novel by Park Ha-min, this KakaoTV original series is a romantic comedy depicting Seoul veterinarian Han Ji-yul unexpectedly being thrown into a rural village and meeting local police officer Ahn Ja-young.
 The first episode was released on September 5, 2022 on KakaoTV, and a new episode followed every Monday, Tuesday and Wednesday at 19:00 (KST) for four weeks.
 The series is also available for streaming worldwide on Netflix.

 Synopsis

-Han Ji-yul, a veterinarian from Seoul relocates to Heedong village against his will.
-Here he meets a policewoman, Ahn Ja-young, a town insider with a friendly secret, and a local 'nuclear man' Lee Sang-hyeon.
-Han Ji-yul dreams of escaping Heedong village as soon as possible.
+Han Ji-yul, a veterinarian from Seoul, reluctantly relocates to Huidong village to take care of his grandfather's clinic.
+Here he meets Ahn Ja-young, a policewoman and town insider with a friendly secret, and local cafe owner Lee Sang-hyeon.
+Ji-yul's transition from cushy capital city life to village living is not as seamless as he hopes, testing his ability to adapt to the unique dynamics of small-town life.